Jump to content

 But Zara’s localisation strategy hasn’t always proved itself to be so seamless.

-In 2015, Zara published a listing for a new model of sandals on their German online shop called “dreifarbige Sklaven Sandalen” (a direct translation from the Spanish “sandalias de esclava”, which means “three-colored slave sandals” in English).
+In 2015, Zara published a listing for a new model of sandals on their German online shop called “dreifarbige Sklaven Sandalen” (a direct translation from the Spanish “sandalias de esclava”, which means “three-coloured slave sandals” in English).

-The word Spanish word “esclava” (“slave”) is, for better or worse, widely-used in Spanish in reference to sandals, referring to a specific type of bracelet design.
+The word Spanish word “esclava” (“slave”) is, for better or worse, widely used in Spanish in reference to sandals, referring to a specific type of bracelet design.

 However, translating “sandalias de esclava” literally into German (“dreifarbige Sklaven Sandalen”) understandably outraged many German shoppers, as the German word “Sklaven” has deeply offensive connotations compared to its Spanish equivalent.